 Yoga is all the rage in Austin, and outdoor yoga has become a popular draw.
-For one, the flagship Whole Foods on North Lamar offers seasonal yoga classes on its rooftop - for free.
+For one, downtown's Moody Amphitheater hosts weekly yoga and meditation sessions on the expansive lawn.
 In addition, you can find studios teaching outdoor classes at places like Auditorium Shores, or on stand-up paddleboards on both Lady Bird Lake and Lake Austin.
 However you like to flow, there’s a teacher and studio in Austin with an outdoor opportunity.

 9. Outdoor Bars, Cafes and Post-Adventure Brew-Pubs

 From breweries to old-school dive bars, there are patios all over the city where you can celebrate your feats in the outdoors.
-Jester King and Live Oak breweries are both outside of town (in different directions) that have incredible patios and house-made beer.
+Jester King and Live Oak breweries are both just outside of town and have incredible patios and house-made beer.
 In Austin, Rainey Street is a local haven for patios, tacos, shade trees, and much-deserved drinks.
 Banger’s has a wonderful outdoor area, top-notch sausages, and a great beer selection.
 If you’re feeling a bit more upscale, Hotel San Jose has a great outdoor area surrounding its desert-vibes pool.

 Planning your trip?
 Check out more inspiration for outdoor activities on our outdoors page.